 The same way you swap your summer sandals for cosy boots, you need to modify your skincare routine and review the products in your beauty cabinet.

 Sounds great!
-And is there one product in particular that you recommend for this time of year?
+And is there one product in particular that you recommend for autumn/winter?

 For me, I would say moisturiser.
 As someone who suffers from dry skin, which is enhanced more so in the colder months due to cooler temperatures, blustery winds and central heating, I appreciate the importance of retaining my skin moisture.
 This environment can leave our skin struggling to retain moisture in its cellular level, which is why your skin may feel tight and uncomfortable.
 Skin lacking moisture may also appear older and duller, as dry skin doesn’t reflect light and instead the shadow effect can make fine lines and wrinkles more noticeable.